 Gonzaga Middle School (GMS) provides an enhanced, holistic, Manitoba Education approved, co-educational, culturally sensitive middle school education to Grade 6-8 students from low-income families in the Point Douglas and North East Downtown neighbourhoods of inner-city Winnipeg.
 It uses the unique middle school educational framework and best practices from Jesuit Nativity model schools and the NativityMiguel Coalition of Schools, adapting them to the community served in Winnipeg.

 GMS lowers barriers to educational advancement and success through its strong academic program, longer school day, before and after school programming, extended school year (including summer camp weeks), enrichment activities, mentoring and graduate support programs.
-The school will also provide a nutrition program (breakfast, lunch and two snacks), transportation to and from school, technology and other supports.
+The school also provides a nutrition program (breakfast, lunch and two snacks), transportation to and from school, technology and other supports.

 GMS provides an educational option for parents of children from a variety of faith and cultural backgrounds, including Indigenous, New-Canadian and other communities.
 In keeping with the best of the tradition of Jesuit education and the spirit of reconciliation called in the Truth and Reconciliation Commission Report, GMS is committed to being inclusive and respecting the faith and spiritual traditions of its students.

 GMS respectfully provides the Gonzaga Middle School Statement on Reconciliation to explain this commitment.

 GMS has continued to work on building relationships with members of the community and community groups to practically address reconciliation and building of community relationships.
 An agreement to Encourage Reconciliation and Positive Relationships which includes four key principles has been developed.

 As part of our reconciliation initiative and agreement, a commemorative art project has been commissioned which invites young artists to create and submit art related to the theme of the History of Residential Schools and Reconciliation in Canada to be included in the project.
 All youth under the age of 18 from the area are invited to participate.

 Please see the Call to Young Artists (click on the link for full details).